the Parable of the Sower

 “Then He spoke many things to them in parables, saying: “Behold, a sower went out to sow.
 And as he sowed, some seed fell by the wayside; and the birds came and devoured them.
 Some fell on stony places, where they did not have much earth; and they immediately sprang up because they had no depth of earth.
 But when the sun was up they were scorched, and because they had no root they withered away.
 And some fell among thorns, and the thorns sprang up and choked them.
 But others fell on good ground and yielded a crop: some a hundredfold, some sixty, some thirty.
 He who has ears to hear, let him hear” (Matthew 13:3-9).

 This parable of the sower focuses on the reception of the seed by each of the four kinds of soil.
 Here are the different kinds of soils:

 - Wayside soil: The wayside hearers are those superficial hearers upon whom the truths of the gospel have no effect.
-They do not realize their personal need of the gospel.
-They are inattentive, they do not understand (v.
-19).
+They do not realize their personal need for the gospel.
+They are inattentive, they do not understand (verse 19).

 - Stony places: The gospel seed that falls into the hearts of stony-ground hearers finds enough soil to germinate, but the soil is shallow and the effect of the gospel is superficial.
 The gospel affects only their feelings but does not touch their lives.
 The rock of selfishness prevents the gospel from experiencing a change of character.
 The only hope of stony-ground hearers is to be born again.